-As noted by Angie’s List, your contractor may be licensed by your state.
-You can contact the entity that issued the license and explore your options.
+If your contractor is licensed you can contact the entity that issued the license and explore your options.
 You may be able to file a formal complaint or ask for help from the license issuer.
 The contractor will want to keep their license in good standing, so they may respond to your concerns if the issuer is involved.
 Other places you can file a complaint include the Better Business Bureau and any local contractor organizations.

 Suing is the first and best route